fortinet-fortisoar/widget-soc-management/README.md

 Following enhancements have been made to the SOC Management Widget in version 1.0.1:

-- Fixed bug: Incorrect "Percentage change" value for ROI, Actions Executed and Overall Time Saved
+- "Percentage change" value for ROI, ove, is now correctly displayed.
-- Changed the dimensions of "Top 3 playbooks" and "Top 3 Alerts" SVG
+- Changed the dimensions of "Top 3 playbooks" and "Top 3 Alerts" box
-- Modified the background colour for white themed widget
+- Modified the widget’s background so that it now appears with theme-friendly colours

 ## SOC Management Views